Kuenaimaku/lancer-briefings/README.md

 - `general-config.json` - Edit this to change which mission loads initially, set the pilot information, and other ease-of-use options that have been introduced to modify how the site works.
 Below are the values you might have to change.
   - `initialSlug` - Controls what mission file is selected on startup.
 This MUST match the slug of a markdown file within the `/public/missions/` directory.
   - `planetPath` - The path (relative to the root directory of this repository) to the .webm or .gif file to use for the planet video element.
+  - `defaultTitle` - Sets the prefix for the title of each page (the text that shows up in your browser tab).
+  - `icon` - The path (relative to the root directory of this repository) to the image that should be used for the favicon.
+This will be displayed in the browser tab for this website.
   - `header` - Reads from the `header` JSON object to determine what text to place on each element of the `Header.vue` Component.
   - `pilotSpecialInfo` - Currently only used for getting the `age` and place of birth (`pob`) for each pilot, based on their uppercased callsign.
 - `/missions` - This is where the summaries of missions are held.
 The filename MUST match the `slug` property within the App's data.